CenturyLiu/RL-Project-Reacher/README.md

    Then the output this time will be pedal == -0.6, steer == -0.05.
 Each action will be given a specified value.

+   The task I am going to solve in this repository is a task with continuous action space.

    **Do not confound the concept of continuing tasks and tasks with continuous action space (sometimes reffered as continuous task)**

 ## Part 1: Project description
+   - Single Reacher Environment
+   In the environment, a double-jointed arm can move to target locations.
+A reward of +0.1 is provided for each step that the agent's hand is in the goal location.

+      The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
+Each action is a vector with four numbers, corresponding to torque applicable to two joints.
+Every entry in the action vector should be a number between -1 and 1.

+   - Multiple Reacher Environment
+   The multiple environment consists of 20 identical reachers, each with the same set up as the reacher in the single reacher environment.

+   - Solving the environment
+   To solve the single reacher environment, the agent must get an average score of +30 over 100 consecutive episodes.
+   To solve the multiple reacher environment, the average score of the 20 agents must be +30 over 100 consecutive episodes.

 ## Part 2: Idea for solving the problem
+   - Algorithm

 ## Part 3: Project implementation